get543/linux-beginner-guide/README.md

 # [`install/`]

-It contains the autoinstall scripts.
-Don't move the file inside of it.
+It contains the autoinstall scripts that can be use to install a lot of popular apps on linux. **_Don't move the file inside of it._**

 # [`ytdlp.sh`]